 The Development of EMEUNET

-In 2009, EULAR made a strategic decision to establish a platform for young rheumatologists, by entrusting three young rheumatologists with this task: Maya Buch (UK), Laure Gossec (France) and Daniel Aletaha (Austria), who already had active positions within EULAR.
-The three young rheumatologists laid the foundation for the development of a formal young rheumatologists’ network, called EMEUNET – the Emerging EULAR NETwork.
+In 2009, EULAR made a strategic decision to establish a platform for young rheumatologists, by entrusting three young rheumatologists - Maya Buch (UK), Laure Gossec (France) and Daniel Aletaha (Austria) - with the tast to lay the foundation for the development of a formal young rheumatologists' network, called EMEUNET - the Emerging EULAR NETwork, with the aim to "Bring on board high quality, young generation contributors in all EULAR activities".